ray-project/ray/doc/source/workflows/advanced.rst

 Wait for Partial Results
 ------------------------

-By default, a workflow step will only execute after the completion of all of its dependencies.
-This blocking behavior prevents certain types of workflows from being expressed (e.g., wait for two of the three steps to finish).
+By default, a workflow task will only execute after the completion of all of its dependencies.
+This blocking behavior prevents certain types of workflows from being expressed (e.g., wait for two of the three tasks to finish).

-Analogous to ``ray.wait()``, in Ray Workflow we have ``workflow.wait(*steps: List[Workflow[T]], num_returns: int = 1, timeout: float = None) -> (List[T], List[Workflow[T])``.
-Calling `workflow.wait` would generate a logical step .
-The output of the logical step is a tuple of ready workflow results, and workflow results that have not yet been computed.
+Analogous to ``ray.wait()``, in Ray Workflow we have ``workflow.wait(*tasks: List[Workflow[T]], num_returns: int = 1, timeout: float = None) -> (List[T], List[Workflow[T])``.
+Calling `workflow.wait` would generate a logical task .
+The output of the logical task is a tuple of ready workflow results, and workflow results that have not yet been computed.
 For example, you can use it to print out workflow results as they are computed in the following dynamic workflow:

 .. code-block:: python

-    @workflow.step
+    @ray.remote
     def do_task(i):
        time.sleep(random.random())
        return "task {}".format(i)

-    @workflow.step
+    @ray.remote
     def report_results(wait_result: Tuple[List[str], List[Workflow[str]]]):
         ready, remaining = wait_result
         for result in ready: